datacite/tasks/design_sprints/harvester_brief.md

 As part of our preparation efforts, we formulated our problem statement, along with ideas belonging to the problem space.

-**"How Might We service that provides external revenue without affecting our members services and that effectively addresses the needs of its users."**
+**"How can we improve discoverability of our members research outputs by (1) enabling effective harvesting of our metadata and (2) including extra convenience for a paid Harvesting Services."**

 **This is what we uncovered:**